DarlenDeveloper/helloworld/README.md

 - Keep design tokens in `app/globals.css` aligned with brand updates.
 - Add Storybook in future to snapshot core components and states.
 - Guard new features behind flags and evolve without touching the backend.

+---

+## Outbound Calling via Vapi (Server-side Integration)

+This project integrates with Vapi to create outbound calling campaigns from the temporary call scheduling queue.
+The transport endpoint groups up to 500 contacts per campaign and can be invoked repeatedly to drain a batch.

+Required environment variables (server-side)
+- VAPI_API_KEY: Bearer token for Vapi API.
+- VAPI_PHONE_NUMBER_ID: Vapi phone number ID used for campaigns (caller ID).
+- Exactly one of the following to select the voice agent:
+  - VAPI_ASSISTANT_ID: Assistant ID to drive calls, or
+  - VAPI_WORKFLOW_ID: Workflow ID (mutually exclusive with VAPI_ASSISTANT_ID)
+- Optional scheduling window (ISO-8601, UTC):
+  - VAPI_SCHEDULE_EARLIEST_AT: e.g., 2025-01-15T09:00:00Z
+  - VAPI_SCHEDULE_LATEST_AT: e.g., 2025-01-15T21:00:00Z
+- Optional:
+  - VAPI_BASE_URL: defaults to https://api.vapi.ai

+Transport endpoint
+- POST `/api/scheduling/call/transport`
+  - Body: `{ batch_id: string, assistantId?: string, workflowId?: string, schedulePlan?: { earliestAt?: string; latestAt?: string } }`
+  - Behavior:
+    - Pulls up to 500 queued contacts for the authenticated owner and batch
+    - Builds Vapi `customers[]` from `call_scheduling_queue` rows (number/name/email/externalId)
+    - Creates one Vapi campaign per chunk (500 per campaign)
+    - Deletes only successfully submitted queue rows; logs a session-level event per created campaign

+Notes
+- You can call the transport endpoint multiple times to process all queued contacts for a batch in 500-sized campaigns.
+- Do not set both `VAPI_ASSISTANT_ID` and `VAPI_WORKFLOW_ID`.
+Provide exactly one.
+- Phone numbers should be in E.164 format; `numberE164CheckEnabled` is enabled in the generated customers payload.
+- Vapi Create Campaign reference: https://docs.vapi.ai/api-reference/campaigns/campaign-controller-create